ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 # Driver package
 {: #drvr_pkg}

-The Data Virtualization driver package contains software for connecting client applications to a Data Virtualization database.
+The Data Virtualization driver package contains software for connecting client applications to a Data Virtualization instance.
 {: shortdesc}

 ## About